First of all, can we both agree that most salesmen suck?

 Let some water run into the toilet for a while.
 Do the same with the sinks.

 Then, open the valves to dump.
 First the black.
 Close it when done.
 Then open the grey.
 Make sure both flow!
-You don't want to start off with an RV with a clogged black tank.
+You don't want to start with an RV with your RV blackwater tank clogged.

 Also, be sure there is no leaking happening under any part of the RV itself.

-By the way, don't worry about the tank 'sensors'.
-They NEVER work right.
-Even if they do now, they eventually won't.
+By the way, don't worry about the RV holding tank monitor not showing correct tank levels.
+They NEVER work right because the sensor probes get buildup on them, causing them to misread.
+Even if they read correctly now, they eventually won't.

 Knowing this about the sensors is RVing 101.
 Basic stuff.
 Tank sensors are worthless.
 (Unless you are fortunate enough to have SeeLevel™ style sensors that are on the outside of the tank.)

-So, if the trailer says the black tank is full but the owner says it's empty, this is not a deal breaker.
+So, this is not a deal-breaker if the trailer says the black tank is full, but the owner says it's empty.
 (You will eventually learn how long your black or grey tanks will last before you have to dump.)

 Hot Water Tank